Levi2288/React-Learning/README.md

 # React-Learning
-Simple project to joke around in React and TypeScript
+Simple projects to joke around in React and TypeScript